Your Guide to 2023’s Top Anti-Inflammatory Supplements

 What is inflammation?

 Inflammation is one of our most vital functions.
 Without inflammation we could not properly fight off infections and heal from injuries.
-But, like every process in the body, balance is necessary.
-When inflammation persists after an initial threat has passed, the very defense mechanism that was working for the body turns against it and chronic inflammation is the result of those powers going unchecked.
+But, like every process in the body, balance is essential.
+When inflammation persists after an initial threat has passed, the very defense mechanism that was working for the body turns against it, resulting in chronic inflammation and inflammation-induced conditions.

 The effects of chronic inflammation can impact almost every system in the body—digestive, neurological, musculoskeletal, hormonal.
 But despite its far reach, chronic inflammation is surprisingly tricky to spot in advance.

-Over 60% of Americans live with at least one chronic condition, and that number is expected to rise incrementally over the next 30 years.2 To combat the prevalence of chronic inflammation, interest in preventative measures—or, even, solutions that can reverse damage from inflammation—is at an all-time high.
+Chronic conditions are increasingly common, and research indicates that nearly 3 in 5 Americans live with at least one chronic condition—a number that is expected to rise incrementally over the next 30 years.2 To combat the prevalence of chronic inflammation, more people are searching for daily preventative measures.

 Diet